-The 35-year-old Peralta, who is in the final year of his contract, began the day hitting .204 with no extra-base hits in 58 at-bats this season.
+The 35-year-old Peralta, in the final year of his contract, was designated for assignment.
+He was batting .204 with no RBIs or extra-base hits in 54 at-bats this season.

 Wong had been sidelined since aggravating an elbow injury on May 26.
 He is hitting .278 with 16 RBIs.
 Wong homered Thursday night for Class A Peoria in his third minor league rehab game.